4 Options When Making a Difficult Decision

 Option Four: Contemplate it.

-When we don?t choose one of the top three options, we are by default choosing this one.
-This is where many times?we stay paralyzed.
+When we don’t choose one of the top three options, we are by default choosing this one.
+This is where many times, we stay paralyzed.
 This is not a good option to stay in for long.
-We stay here because we are not intentional to take a risk and decide.
+We stay here because we are not intentionally taking a risk and deciding.
 I can tell you that in my life, I have often stayed in Option Four at length.
 In these times, I basically did nothing.
 I was afraid.
 I wanted to make the right decisions so badly, and since I could not tell which one was clearly the right decision, I did not take action at all.

 Your Friend,